olga12401/data-transfer/README.md

  - Docker
  - DBeaver
  - Visual Studio Code (dark theme and extensions: Python, Jupyter, Rainbow CSV)
+ - When you install Jupyter to make sure all packages are installed.

+ ''' jupyter --version '''

 ## Project tasks
 1. Clone the repo and access it using VS Code